San Gabriel River (California): Geology

-During floods the river transports large volumes of sediment from the mountains into the San Gabriel Valley, ranging from fine sands, gravels, clays and silt to car-sized boulders.
-Starting in the Pliocene, about 5 million years ago, the Los Angeles Basin experienced considerable tectonic subsidence; at the same time the San Gabriel River was depositing a huge alluvial fan, essentially an inland delta, radiating from the mouth of San Gabriel Canyon.
+During floods, the river transports large volumes of sediment from the mountains into the San Gabriel Valley, ranging from fine sands, gravels, clays, and silt to car-sized boulders.
+Starting in the Pliocene, about 5 million years ago, the Los Angeles Basin experienced considerable tectonic subsidence; at the same time, the San Gabriel River was depositing a huge alluvial fan, essentially an inland delta, radiating from the mouth of San Gabriel Canyon.
 This has combined with smaller alluvial fans from other drainages along the front range of the San Gabriels to form the flat valley floor.
 In the San Gabriel Valley, riverine alluvium deposits can be up to 10000 ft deep.
 On the coastal plain, San Gabriel River sediments are interbedded with those from the nearby Los Angeles River as well as marine sediments left behind from ancient sea level changes.

-Prior to development of the floodplain, the river channels down the alluvial slope were poorly defined at best and frequently changed course with each winter storm, leaping back and forth between several different ocean outlets.
+Prior to the development of the floodplain, the river channels down the alluvial slope were poorly defined at best and frequently changed course with winter storms, leaping back and forth between several different ocean outlets.
 In some years it joined with the Rio Hondo, which flows parallel to the San Gabriel and also passes through the Whittier Narrows, and flowed into the Los Angeles River; in others it would swing south toward either Alamitos Bay or Anaheim Bay, or even east towards the Santa Ana River.
 Once every few decades, a particularly intense storm would cause the rivers to burst their banks simultaneously, inundating the coastal plain in a continuous sheet of floodwater.
 The historical floodplain encompassed much of the San Gabriel Valley and a huge expanse of the Los Angeles Basin stretching from present-day Whittier to Seal Beach.

 The thick sediments of the lowland also trap an extensive local aquifer system.
 Historically, the aquifer was quite pressurized and close to the surface; natural artesian wells existed in many places.
-At the southern end of the San Gabriel Valley groundwater rose to the surface due to the damming effect of bedrock at the Whittier Narrows, and formed a perennial stream that ran across the coastal plain to the Pacific.
-In the 19th century irrigated agriculture was developed on a large scale in the San Gabriel Valley, and resulted in a severe decline of the water table as farmers drilled hundreds of wells.
-The San Gabriel Valley aquifer is now an important source of domestic and industrial water, and groundwater recharge operations are conducted using both local runoff from the San Gabriel River, and water imported through Los Angeles' aqueduct system.
+At the southern end of the San Gabriel Valley, groundwater rose to the surface due to the damming effect of bedrock at the Whittier Narrows and formed a perennial stream that ran across the coastal plain to the Pacific.
+In the 19th century, irrigated agriculture was developed on a large scale in the San Gabriel Valley, resulting in a severe decline of the water table as farmers drilled hundreds of wells.
+The San Gabriel Valley aquifer is now an important source of domestic and industrial water, and groundwater recharge operations are conducted using both local runoff from the San Gabriel River, and water imported through Los Angeles's aqueduct system.